 Who should consider a Mold Assessment of their home or business?

-- People with sensitivity to mold spores, allergic reactions, adverse respiratory responses and other health concerns.
+People with sensitivity to mold spores, allergic reactions, adverse respiratory responses, suppressed immune systems or other health concerns.

-- If you find visible mold but are unsure if the mold has spread throughout the home or building, testing will give assurance of the conditions.
+If you find visible mold but are unsure if the mold has spread throughout the home or building, Tiger’s Mold Assessment will give assurance of current conditions.

-- Our Certified Mold Specialists are highly trained and nationally certified for Mold Sampling and Inspections.
+- Our Certified Mold Specialists are highly trained and nationally certified for Mold Sampling and Assessments.